Code-Institute-Submissions/Milestone-Project-82/README.md

 ### Users ###
-Expected users of this website include anyone with some time to challenge
-    their memory, possibly also other students that are learning to code.
+Expected users of this website include anyone with some time to challenge their memory, possibly also other students that are learning to code.

 ### User Stories ###
+1. The first user of this game would miss the power switch and try to start the game, they wanted the instructions to be clearer so that the game was easier to understand.
+2.
 ### Design ###

 ### Mockups ###
 *  <a src="assets/images/SimonWireframe.png">Figma mockup</a>
-* <a src="assets/images/SimonWireframe.png">Figma mockup</a>
+* <a src="https://www.figma.com/file/gx5vF479DgluyrWyXAh3Dt/Untitled?node-id=0%3A1">Figma mockup mobile</a>

 ### Features ###
 #### Planned Features ####